-- (a) That the employee shall be allowed to access that entitlement only in either two 5 day blocks or one 10 day block provided that this entitlement may be attached to a period of annual leave at the employer's discretion. - (b) That each annual entitlement of 10 rostered days off is non-cumulative and must be availed of within 18 months of the date of accrual of the first rostered day off unless otherwise approved by the employer. - (c) That such leave does not attract any entitlement to annual leave loading. - (d) That there is no provision for the payment in lieu of this entitlement except in circumstances where a person resigns, retires or is terminated and cannot be reasonably expected to access their entitlement.
+- (a) That the employee shall be allowed to access that entitlement only in either 2 5 day blocks or one 10 day block provided that this entitlement may be attached to a period of annual leave at the employer's discretion - (b) That each annual entitlement of 10 rostered days off is non-cumulative and must be availed of within 18 months of the date of accrual of the first rostered day off unless otherwise approved by the employer. - (c) That such leave does not attract any entitlement to annual leave loading. - (d) That there is no provision for the payment in lieu of this entitlement except in circumstances where a person resigns, retires or is terminated and cannot be reasonably expected to access their entitlement.

-The arrangements outlined above may be varied following negotiations between the employer and the relevant Unions.
+The arrangements outlined above may be amended following negotiations between the employer and the relevant Unions.

-6.1.8 38 hour week - procedures for discussions
+- 6.1.11 38 hour week procedures for discussions - (a) Subject to clause 6.1, the employer and all employees concerned in each establishment shall consult over the most appropriate means of implementing and working a 38 hour week. - (b) The objective of such consultation is to reach agreement on the method of implementing and working the 38 hour week in accordance with clause 6.1.

-- (a) Subject to clause 6.1.1 the employer and all employees concerned in each establishment shall consult over the most appropriate means of implementing and working a 38 hour week. - (b) The objective of such consultation is to reach agreement on the method of implementing and working the 38 hour week in accordance with clause 6.1. - (c) The outcome of such consultation shall be recorded in writing. - (d) Notwithstanding the consultative procedures outlined above, and notwithstanding any lack of agreement by employees, the employer shall have the right to make the final determination as to the method by which the 38 hour week is implemented or worked from time to time. - (e) Subject to clause 6.1.1 different methods of implementation of the 38 hour week may apply to individual employees, groups or sections of employees in each location concerned. - 6.1.9 An employee shall be allowed not less than 10 hours off duty between shifts. - 6.1.10 A fortnightly roster setting out the employee's days of duty and starting and finishing times on such days shall be displayed in a place conveniently accessible to employees at least 3 days before the commencement of each fortnight.
+- (c) The outcome of such consultation shall be recorded in writing. - (d) Notwithstanding the consultative procedures outlined above, and notwithstanding any lack of agreement by employees, the employer shall have the right to make the final determination as to the method by which the 38 hour week is implemented or worked from time to time. - (e) Subject to clause 6.1 different methods of implementation of the 38 hour week may apply to individual employees, groups or sections of employees in each location concerned. - 6.1.12 All employees appointed as youth worker, section supervisor, shift supervisor may be required to perform continuous rotating shift duties to suit the convenience of the management of each residential facility. - 6.1.13 A fortnightly roster setting out the employee's days of duty and starting and finishing times on such days shall be displayed in a place conveniently accessible to employees at least one week before the commencement of each fortnight. - 6.1.14 The employer shall give 24 hours' notice of any change to an employee's rostered hours or double time shall be paid for that employee's next shift.